Skip to Content

 whisked eggs, Romano and pepper being slowly poured over cooked spaghetti noodles with rendered fat in a skillet

-Tips for Making Our Best Carbonara Recipe Perfectly Every Time
+Tips for The Best Carbonara Sauce

-• On rendering the fat from the guanciale (or pancetta or bacon).
-Particularly if you’re using guanciale, be aware that LOTS of fat will come out.
+• On rendering the fat from the guanciale (or pancetta or bacon): Particularly if you’re using guanciale, LOTS of fat will come out.
 Unlike cooking bacon, you’re not going for crispness here so browning it over medium heat instead of high is very important.
 Working at that slightly lower heat will allow more fat to render out, and that’s a good thing!
 Fat = flavor.
 The cooked cured pork will be a bit chewy rather than crisp, and that’s what you want.

 pasta carbonara topped with flaky salt and Romano in a pot made with spaghetti, egg yolks, Pecorino Romano and guanciale